sifmelcara/pgdl/README.md

 # pgdl

-a terminal user interface program that downloads a video from html and plays immediately.(Calling vlc)
+a terminal user interface program that downloads a video from html and call vlc to play it immediately.

-Only for Linux and MACOSX.
+Client: Only for Linux and MACOSX.

-It parses a remote html file which has link tag & filename tag in the same line.
+Server: Only for nginx's file download page.

+The program will sort the files by date while the files in nginx's download page just show in file names' order.